specs-cli/specs-cli/templates/generate-feature-code.md

 #### [ ] Step 2.1: Core Business Rules & Services
 **AI Agent Tasks**:
 - Read `/specs/{{SANITIZED_NAME}}/business-logic.md` thoroughly and map all user scenarios
-- **Document missing business rules, unclear workflows, or incomplete user scenarios** in ISSUES.md
+- **Document missing business rules, unclear specifications, or incomplete user scenarios** in ISSUES.md
 - Implement every business rule with exact "When/Then" logic as specified
 - **Document any assumed business logic** when specifications are unclear or missing
 - Create service layer components that orchestrate data and API interactions